Chapter 39. Launch Services

 Figure 39.2.
 Creating a new launch configuration

-Once you create the new Launch Service, you can set additional attributes like:
+Once you create the new Launch Service, you can set additional attributes:

 User and group access restrictions and additional configuration options (Edit Configuration)